BCM112 Week 7 Lecture Slides

 I did a bulk Amazon order a couple of weeks ago, purchasing a truck load of nerd related media – it’s actually quite expensive keeping up with nerd culture.
 This order included a nice shiny box set of Freaks and Geeks.

 My entire family have become addicted to this show.
-Even my dad would get home and request an episode of Freaks and Geeks.
+Even my Grand Designs-loving dad would get home and request an episode of Freaks and Geeks.
 It’s like TV crack.

 I think Freaks and Geeks was before its time.
 If it had come out even five years later I’m pretty sure it would have lasted more than one season.
 I’m not complaining though, the fact that it didn’t continue means it didn’t have time to wreck itself, the whole show gets to remain perfect.
 And even though I think it missed its “ideal” time and context, shows like this have paved the way the for our current nerd-centric pop culture landscape.